ANR-kFLOW/EventRelationDataset/README.md

 scripts are provided in Jupyter Notebooks, in which all required function to run the whole code are in the same file.

-- Get_relation_tml_*.ipynb: to extract relations from datasets and save them in CSV files (Raw data without annotation).
+- Get_relation_*.ipynb: to extract relations from datasets and save them in CSV files (Raw data without annotation) with different configurations for different datasets formats.
 - generate LINKS.ipynb: extract all pairs of events and the relation between them from CSV annotated files.